-It is not news around this blog that I love America’s southern states.
-It doesn’t matter which state you visit, you will undoubtedly discover friendly people, beautiful cities, and incredible scenery.
+It’s not news around here that I love America’s southern states.
+It doesn’t matter which state you visit, you will undoubtedly discover friendly people, beautiful cities and incredible scenery.
 So where should you explore the next time you head into the Deep South?
 Here are five great places to add to the bucket list.

 A visit to Charlotte begins in the city’s Uptown area.
-Here, visitors will find three great centres to check out.
+Here visitors will find three great centres to check out.
 The Levine Museum of the New South focuses on the South’s post-Civil War history.
-Discovery Place is great for families, as it is a hands-on science museum with an IMAX Theatre.
+Discovery Place is great for families, as it’s a hands-on science museum with an IMAX Theatre.
 Finally, auto sport fans will love the NASCAR Hall of Fame.
 Charlotte is also close to the Blue Ridge Mountains, so from indoor entertainment to outdoor adventure, Charlotte has you covered.

 So for your next Southern adventure, choose one of these five destinations in the Carolinas.
-It is obvious you definitely won’t be bored, no matter which place you pick.
+It’s obvious you definitely won’t be bored, no matter which place you pick.